Before you start drinking make sure you are hydrated with our pre-game product.

-Street drugs are not advisable to get.
+Street drugs are not advisable to begin with.
 However, they also can mingle with your alcohol.
 Alcohol can intensify the effect of lots of street drugs which can be deadly.
 There is a higher trend of overdose when people mix their substances.

-Cocaine meets the alcohol in the liver to create a chemical called cocaethylene, making the effect stronger, thus putting you at risk of sudden death.
+Cocaine meets the alcohol in the liver to create a chemical called cocaethylene, making the effect stronger, and putting you at risk of sudden death.

-Mixing alcohol with street drugs will intensify the intoxicant effect of both substances, which most times cause irreversible damage to the body or lead to death.
+Mixing alcohol with street drugs will intensify the intoxicant effect of both substances, which most times causes irreversible damage to the body or leads to death.
 These drugs include:

 They can lead to adverse effects like organ failure, organ damage, or even death once used with alcohol.
 We recommend seeking professional help if you suffer from any of the above addictions.